-Or Are Indian brands like Micromax, Xolo or Lava Made in India smartphones, really made in India?
+Also, are Indian brands like Micromax, Xolo or Lava Made in India smartphones, genuinely made in India?

 Made in India Smartphones By Indian Mobile Brands – How Things Work

-Now what does Micromax or Intex or Karbonn does – they either they assemble phones in India by importing most parts or they simply buy the phones in bulk from China, rebrand them with their own logo and sell in India at a higher rate.
+In light of above information, What does Micromax or Intex or Karbonn does?
+They either assemble phones in India by importing most parts, or they straightaway buy the phones in bulk from China, rebrand them with their logo and sell in India at a higher rate.

-Micromax was number 2 smartphone brand in India with 18% market share in 2014, here is an article I wrote about it – Smartphone Market Share Samsung Motorola Micromax LAVA India 2014.
+Besides, Micromax was number 2 smartphone brand in India with 18% market share in 2014, here is an article I wrote about it – Smartphone Market Share Samsung Motorola Micromax LAVA India 2014.